Felix Salmond: Career in America

 On 29 March 1922, he made his American solo debut in New York at the Aeolian Hall.
 He settled in America, although he returned to England and Europe for tours.
 In 1923 he was appointed to the faculty at the Mannes School of Music.
 He was appointed to the Juilliard School's faculty in 1924, and became head of the cello faculty at the Curtis Institute of Music a year later—a position which he kept until 1942.
 However, still bruised by the experience of the first performance of the Elgar concerto, he did not teach it or play it outside England.
-He was highly regarded in America as a teacher, with pupils including Robert LaMarchina, Orlando Cole, Suzette Forgues Halasz, Bernard Greenhouse, Leonard Rose, Daniel Saidenberg, and Alan Shulman.
+He was highly regarded in America as a teacher, with pupils including Robert LaMarchina, Orlando Cole, Suzette Forgues Halasz,Tibor de Machula, Bernard Greenhouse, Leonard Rose, Daniel Saidenberg, and Alan Shulman.
 He also received great appreciation as a performer.
 In 1924, he appeared at Carnegie Hall in a well-reviewed piano trio with pianist Ignacy Jan Paderewski and violinist Efrem Zimbalist.
 He had a broad taste in music for the cello, including works by contemporary composers such as Samuel Barber, Ernest Bloch and George Enescu (premiering two of his pieces).
 He last returned to England in 1947; he died in New York.